thatg33khub/dockarr_stack/README.md

 # dockarr_stack

 This repo includes a docker-compose file running most of the "*arr" applications.
-It is build around Jellyseer but you can easily adapt it for Plex.
+It is build around Jellyseerr but you can easily adapt it for Plex.

 ## How to use it